 Where there is a Will, we can advise on the terms of the Will and where there is no Will, we can explain the intestacy provisions so you can be sure you understand how the estate will be distributed.

 We aim to create flexibility and longevity in our documents, to ensure you get good value for money.
 To view information on our Estate Administration fees please click here.

 The administration of an Estate will often break down into four stages, some of which may overlap, and our experienced team can help guide and advise on all or parts of the process:

 When someone dies without leaving a Will their estate is ‘intestate’ and you may require a legal document called a grant of letters of administration in order to deal with their estate.
 Administering an estate can be a complex and time-consuming process, with a significant level of risk attached.
+An executor who gets it wrong may have to pay out of their own pocket to recompense beneficiaries and/or HMRC.
 It requires having details of everything the deceased person owned and how much this is worth, as well as their outstanding debts.

 Our team can also help prepare and make the application to Court for a grant of letters of administration, complete the Inheritance tax returns and calculate any tax that needs to be paid to HMRC.